Does NMN Reduce Blood Pressure? Clinical Insights & Studies | HealthspanX

 Compared to the control group, the NMN group experienced a significant reduction in systolic blood pressure.
 Systolic blood pressure is the upper number in a blood pressure reading.

 Importantly, NMN also increased blood NAD+ levels by approximately 43%.
+This significant increase in NAD+ was accompanied by significant changes in metabolic markers, highlighting the enhanced effect of NMN supplementation.
+The study measured NAD+ levels in blood cells, which are a key biomarker in hypertension and vascular health research.
 The endothelial function of the NMN group was also improved.
 Endothelial function refers to the various processes performed by your blood vessels.
-Usually, when there’s endothelial dysfunction, it may cause hypertension
+Usually, when there’s endothelial dysfunction, it may cause hypertension.

 Therefore, an improvement in endothelial function in response to NMN supplementation is a very promising result.
+The present study found ameliorated vascular dysfunction and improved vascular dysfunction in the NMN group.
 This suggests that there may be a strong mechanistic link between NAD+ restoration and blood pressure reduction.
+The results suggest that NMN supplementation can beneficially impact blood pressure and vascular health, while results suggested that decreased NAD+ levels may be involved in the modulation of hypertension and vascular dysfunction.

 Does NMN Lower Diastolic Blood Pressure Too?